 The [REDACTED] is currently classified by the TRRC as a [REDACTED] Orchard Storage proposes to recomplete this well as an in-zone monitoring well.
-[REDACTED]
+Orchard is in negotiations to acquire this wellbore and has had no access to open hole log information.
+Publicly available data indicates that a full suite of open hole logs were run along with extensive side wall cores in 2019.
+Once this data is received it will be incorporated into the Orchard subsurface analysis.
+Orchard has received a copy of the [REDACTED]

-[REDACTED] Pressure and temperature gauges will be installed on the tubing.
+[REDACTED] Pressure and temperature gauges will be installed on the tubing in the final completion.